 Finally, there are lots of logistics to consider.
 What can you afford?
 How much time can you devote to your education?
 Can you learn while keeping a job or can you afford to leave your job?
 Do you prefer to immerse yourself in a flood of information or take things at your own pace?
 There are a few factors that can help narrow your choices.

-- Full-time online: As we touched on above, online programs like General Assembly’s remote program and Hack Reactor Remote Beta allow you to work from anywhere.
+Full-time online: As we touched on above, online programs like Hack Reactor's Remote Beta allow you to work from anywhere.
 However, this flexibility doesn’t extend to the timing of the program: they require that you attend full-time over 12 to 13 weeks as if you were attending an in-person course.

-- Various in-person bootcamps, such as General Assembly, also offer part-time courses out of their physical locations for students learning to code while also holding a job.
+Various in-person bootcamps also offer part-time courses out of their physical locations for students learning to code while also holding a job.

 There are a few payment models you’ll come across when considering coding bootcamps.
 We’ll highlight a few and give you a few things to look out for:

 Upfront payment: This is standard for many bootcamps, including Flatiron School’s in-person courses.
 However, check to see if the following are available:

 Scholarships: We have a number of fellowship programs such as the NYC Web Development Fellowship for foreign-born New Yorkers, as well as scholarships for women and veterans.

 Ongoing payments: In this model, you pay for each month you’re a part of a given program.
 This is how tuition works for our online courses, as well as for subscription models like Treehouse and Lynda.
 It means that if you’re driven to get through the course faster, you could end up paying less overall than what you’d pay for an in-person course.